Skip to content

 Sometimes hip tightness is muscular.
 Other times, it’s coming from the joint itself, the surrounding tendons, or even the lower back.

-There’s no single cause, but these are some of the most common patterns we see in clinic:
+There’s no single cause, but these are some of the most common patterns we see in practice.

 Weak hip stabilisers (such as the gluteus medius) can cause other muscles to overwork and tighten in compensation.
 This is common in: